-Expats moving to Jeddah are most commonly housed in compounds.
-Some consist of a few houses and others are like villages with numerous villas, apartments and shared amenities.
+Expats moving to Jeddah are most commonly housed in expat compounds.
+Some consist of just a few houses, and others are microcosms with numerous villas, apartments and shared amenities.

 Types of accommodation in Jeddah

-Compound housing in Jeddah tends to be fully furnished, but it is possible to find unfurnished accommodation at around 10 percent cheaper.
+Compound housing in Jeddah tends to be fully furnished.
+However, it is possible to find unfurnished accommodation at slightly lower prices.
 For a bit extra, expats who prefer to travel light can also arrange a 'soft package' which includes bedding, towels, cutlery and crockery.
-Otherwise, numerous shops sell good quality household items and some outlets stock Western-styled furniture.
+Otherwise, numerous shops sell quality household items.

 Finding accommodation in Jeddah